FlawlessNa/Legends/README.md

   - That same multiprocessing.Event flag can be used for discord requests to pause/resume
   - Convert _disable_decision_makers (and _enable) into staticmethods that can be used from mainProcess as well

+- [ ] Movement_mechanics (original system):
+  - Ability for each MinimapGrid to fine-tune the calc_cost function
+  -
 - [ ] Movement mechanics (new system):
   - Find objects and potentially tiles on the screen that can be used as reference points for movement
   - Modify map parser translation into vr coordinates function -> no need for a transfo matrix, just a simple translation.